niki9796dk/P4-CompilerAndLanguage/README.md

 - An example of using a block-class can be found in src/CodeGeneration/DataFlow/Executions/MainBlock.java.

 ## Documentation
 A large part of the code-base is documented using the Javadoc-standard which should help increase readability and maintainability.
-The generated index-page can be found in the JavaDoc.zip folder.
+The generated index-page can be found in the Documentation/JavaDoc.zip folder.\
+The design, implementation, and general creation of the compiler is described in the project report in Documentation/LanguageReportDocumentation.pdf